havecookies/questinator/README.md

 # What is Questinator?
 Questinator is a Website game for Kids that help them to learn literacy skills.
 We have found that most games for kids are usually kind of boring - with more of a focus on **learning** than **having fun while learning**.
 <br><br>
-We hope to make a game that is not just for learning, but also a game that kids would want to play not just for learning purposes.
+We hope to make a game that not only teaches kids literacy skills, but also for them to want to play this game in their free time by choice, and not just for teaching purposes.